trumpowppc/trumpow/README.md

 You can join the communities on different social media.
-To see what's going on, meet people & discuss, find the latest meme, learn about Trumpow, give or ask for help, to share your project.
+To see what's going on, meet people & discuss, find the latest meme, learn about TrumPOW, give or ask for help, to share your project.

 Here are some places to visit: